The 1975: 2012–2014: Early career and self-titled debut album

 The 1975 toured in the UK in September 2013, among others performing in Kingston upon Hull as headliners at Freedom Festival, a celebration of the city's shortlisting for 2017 UK City of Culture designation, and at iTunes Festival on 8 September as an opening act for indie electronic quartet Bastille.

-The band undertook a North American tour in October, a European for November, and in January 2014 the band performed in New Zealand and Australia.
+The band undertook a North American tour in October 2013, a European tour for November, and in January 2014 the band performed in New Zealand and Australia.
 In September 2013, the band performed three sold-out shows at London's Shepherd's Bush Empire.
 In April 2014, the band performed for the first time in a major American music and arts festival: Coachella.
 The band played at Royal Albert Hall the same month.
 In May, the band's recorded output was distributed digitally while they were touring North America.
 Healy noted that the band had recording scheduled in Q2 2015.